Sibley Mill: Construction

 The Augusta Canal was greatly enlarged in 1875 in order to promote industrial development (Cashin, 136-144).
 After the successful opening of the Enterprise Mill in 1878, the Sibley Manufacturing Company was chartered in 1880.
 Jones S. Davis, the superintendent and architect of the Enterprise, was hired to organize the new mill.
 He soon produced drawings of a 528 ft, three-story, 24,000-spindle factory with highly ornamental architecture.
 Funding was raised from investors in Augusta, Savannah, Charleston, New York, and Cincinnati, Ohio (HAER, 2).

 Named after the cotton broker, businessman, and civic leader Josiah Sibley, the mill was located at the former site of the Confederate Powderworks refinery building.
 Half a million bricks from the old Powderworks were bought for the new project at the price of five dollars per thousand, and the Augusta City Council allowed a capacity of up to 2,000 horsepower at an annual water rate of $5.50 per horsepower.

-Josiah's son, William C. Sibley, was elected President of the new company, and construction began around June 1, 1880, with Jones S. Davis as supervisor (HAER, 3).
+Josiah's son, William Crapon Sibley, was elected President of the new company, and construction began around June 1, 1880, with Jones S. Davis as supervisor (HAER, 3).
 A fourth story was added during construction, which along with other changes raised the cost estimate from $730,313.08 to $788,452.82.
 William Sibley's daughter Pearl, who had laid the "corner brick" during a ceremony on 13 October 1880, also laid the last brick January 27, 1882.
 Water was let into the wheel pit during a grand opening celebration held on 22 February 1882 (HAER, 4).
 In April, 1882, capital stock was raised to $1,000,000 to cover the finished cost, including 30 tenements for mill workers (HAER, 7).

 The mill was originally built to run on hydropower, transmitted from water turbines throughout the building by mechanical shafting.
 The wheel pit was large enough to accommodate twice the capacity required to run the mill.
 In 1977, three water driven generators were observed with a combined capacity of 2625 kVA (HAER, 6-7).

 Architecture

-The elaborately decorated exterior of the four story building has been described as 'eclectic' and 'neo-gothic'.
+The elaborately decorated exterior of the four-story building has been described as 'eclectic' and 'neo-gothic'.
 Two towers, one containing the bell and the other a water tank, form the central feature.
 The center of each wing is ornamented by a colorful cast iron coat of arms of the Sibley Family which includes the saying, Esse quam videri, meaning "To be, rather than just seem" (Sibley 1908, 33).
 Tall iron finials crown each of these features.
 The entire roof line is attractively crenelated, as is the office building in front.

 The tall chimney in front is a relic of the Confederate Powderworks and has no manufacturing function.
 It is not known why so much effort was put into appearance, and the King Mill which followed shortly is quite austere.
 The interior is typical of any other textile mill of the period (HAER, 8).